hiiwave/TosSearchTW/README.md

 ## Known Issues:
 * Some suggestions fail to show when they include spaces *and* there are longer words including them;
-for example the word "Swordsman Master" does not show due to the existence of "Swordsman Master Costume".
+for example the word "Swordsman Master" does not show possibly due to the existence of "Swordsman Master Costume".
 In this case you could still type "Swordsman Master" and click search button to get the result.
 It seems to be a *typeahead.js* issue, see [this](https://github.com/twitter/typeahead.js/issues/238) or [this](https://github.com/twitter/typeahead.js/issues/1198) for more details.